Our Rector

 The Rev. Dr. Kenneth H. Saunders III

-The Rev. Dr. Kenneth H. Saunders III serves St. James Episcopal Church as its 14th Rector (called in May of 2018).
-Father Saunders previously served churches in Maryland and North Carolina.
+The Rev. Dr. Kenneth H. Saunders III serves as the 14th Rector of St. James Episcopal Church, a call he accepted in May 2018.
+Before coming to St. James, Father Saunders served congregations in Maryland and North Carolina.h Carolina.

-Father Saunders has a Doctor of Ministry (D.Min.) in Congregational Development from the Bexley Hall – Seabury Western Theological Seminary Federation in Chicago, a Master of Divinity (M.Div.) degree from the University of the South; School of Theology in Sewanee, TN, and a Bachelor of Science (B.S.) in Management from the University of North Carolina at Asheville.
+Father Saunders earned a Doctor of Ministry (D.Min.) in Congregational Development from the Bexley Hall – Seabury Western Theological Seminary Federation in Chicago, a Master of Divinity (M.Div.) from the School of Theology at the University of the South in Sewanee, TN, and a Bachelor of Science (B.S.) in Management from the University of North Carolina at Asheville.

 He specializes in organizational systems, pastoral and relational ministry, and covenantal leadership and behavior.
-His recent research led to the development of best practices rooted in the baptismal covenant for church human resources.
+Building on his recent research, he has developed best practices for church human resources that are rooted in the baptismal covenant.

-In addition to his work with St. James, Dr. Saunders serves as a core group facilitator for the Doctor of Ministry (D.Min.) degree program at Bexley Seabury Seminary, where he helps other priests apply their experiences and research to benefit the church.
-He currently develops workshops and courses on covenantal leadership and other areas of church human resources and congregational health.
+In addition to his work with St. James, Dr. Saunders serves as a Core Group Facilitator for the Doctor of Ministry (D.Min.) program at Bexley Seabury Seminary, where he helps fellow priests draw on their experience and research to strengthen the wider church.
+He also develops workshops and courses on covenantal leadership, church human resources, and congregational vitality.

-Ken is a lifelong Episcopalian with a diverse background.
-Born and raised in Tidewater, Virginia, he is a 1985 graduate of Frederick Military Academy in Portsmouth.
-He also attended The Citadel in Charleston, South Carolina, as a cadet until his junior year (class of 1989).
+Born and raised in Tidewater, Virginia, Ken is a lifelong Episcopalian with a diverse background.
+He graduated from Frederick Military Academy in Portsmouth in 1985 and later attended The Citadel in Charleston, South Carolina, as a cadet through his junior year (Class of 1989).
+Due to hearing loss, a military career was not an option for him.

-Before ordination, Ken was a Health Physics & Radiological Controls Technician with Bettis Atomic Power Laboratory and helped establish the Moored Training Ship (MTS) project (Nuclear Submarine Prototype) in Goose Creek, SC.
-After Bettis, Ken spent over ten years in general management and consulting for residential construction companies, helping them organize and strengthen their teams to streamline operations and maximize profit.
+Before his ordination, Ken was a Health Physics and Radiological Controls Technician with Bettis Atomic Power Laboratory, attached to the Naval Nuclear Power Training Unit (NPTU) in Charleston, South Carolina.
+In this role, he helped establish the Moored Training Ship (MTS) project, a nuclear submarine prototype, in Goose Creek, South Carolina.
+Following his service at Bettis, Ken spent over a decade in general management and consulting for residential construction companies, where he focused on organizing and strengthening teams to streamline operations and increase profitability.

-Ken finally responded to God’s call to the ordained ministry of the Episcopal Church while living and working in Asheville, North Carolina.
-He had been wrestling with a call to ordained ministry for most of his adult life.
+Ken finally responded to God’s call to ordained ministry in the Episcopal Church while living and working in Asheville, North Carolina.
+He had wrestled with this call for most of his adult life.

-Throughout his priestly ministry, Dr. Saunders has served on committees and project groups at the local, diocesan, provincial, and national levels of the church.
-He has led ecumenical groups of local pastors to study Scripture and develop ecumenical programs that benefit the whole community.
-He is involved in diocesan committees (programs of the church, liturgy, property, board for camp & conference center [Claggett & Grace Point], etc.), facilitated a small group at the National Preaching Conference, and served on a committee that held a six-diocese Church Leadership Conference (in N.C. & V.A.).
-He is currently serving his 2nd term on the Standing Committee for the Diocese of East Tennessee (served as president in 2023) and the Liturgy and Music Commission for the Diocese of East Tennessee.
+Throughout his priestly ministry, Dr. Saunders has served on committees and project groups at the local, diocesan, provincial, and national levels of the Church.
+He has led ecumenical groups of local pastors in studying Scripture and developing programs that benefit the wider community.
+He is involved in diocesan committees focused on church programs, liturgy, property, and the boards of the camp and conference centers (Claggett and Grace Point).
+He facilitated a small group at the National Preaching Conference and served on a committee that hosted a six-diocese Small Church Leadership Conference in North Carolina and Virginia.
+He is currently serving his second term on the Standing Committee for the Diocese of East Tennessee (president in 2023 and 2026) and on the Liturgy and Music Commission for the Diocese of East Tennessee.

-With deep faith in Jesus Christ, Fr.
+Rooted in a deep faith in Jesus Christ, Fr.
 Ken is devoted to God, family, community, and country.
-He enjoys the outdoors, traveling, and spending time with his family and friends.
-You will find him to be very approachable.
+He enjoys the outdoors, traveling, and spending time with family and friends, and is known for being warm, welcoming, and approachable.

-Ken and his wife, Kelly, have three grown children: Kent (and Sophie), Kyle (and Kara), and Kaytlynn (and Ben), and one grandchild.
+Ken and his wife, Kelly, live in Greeneville with their two cats, Harley and Li’l Bit.
+They have three grown children: Kent (married to Sophia), Kyle (married to Kara), and Kaytlynn (married to Ben), as well as one grandchild and two step-grandchildren.

 423.638.6583 office